Do you have sample language that could be used to make a gift to UC Berkeley in my will or revocable living trust?

 There are two types of life income gifts that you can create with the UC Berkeley Foundation: charitable gift annuities and charitable remainder trusts.
 Both gift types can provide income for you or for you and a loved one.
 The minimum gift amount for a charitable gift annuity is $20,000.
 For a charitable remainder trust, the minimum gift amount is $100,000 if the gift is made in cash or with securities, or $250,000 net if made with real estate.

 I have appreciated stock that I’d like to donate but would still like income.
-What financial provisions will you make for the income payments to my spouse or other loved one and me?
+What kind of gift could work well for me?

 I’m tired of managing rental real estate but don’t want to lose income if I donate it.
 Is there a plan for me?